 and automatic tuning will be turned on.
 Note: While the automatic tuning function is enabled, the instrument cannot be manually tuned.
 The tuning value and signal level may be displayed but they cannot be changed and attempts to manually tune the instrument will produce the following display:

-FIELD/TIME STATION/DAY
+A tunE FIELD/TIME Err STATION/DAY

 To deactivate the automatic tuning function press:

 AUTO, TUNE, CLEAR

 The following displays will appear: